One of the biggest bottlenecks for companies on LinkedIn is simple: how to make posts without new content?

 If the technical team doesn’t deliver new data every month, and there are no ongoing conferences, what’s left to post?

-But they also had a very specific request:
+But they also had a very specific request: they wanted 20 LinkedIn posts per month.

 Ambitious?
 Yes.